 A Gatekeeper may send a URQ to an endpoint with a list of Alternate Gatekeepers, in which case the endpoint shall respond with a UCF and attempt to communicate with an Alternate Gatekeeper.
+The endpoint shall ignore the values of the needToRegister and altGKisPermanent fields and assume that those values are TRUE.
 An endpoint shall not include a list of Alternate Gatekeepers in any URQ message that it sends.

 An endpoint shall keep only one list of Alternate Gatekeepers.
 That list shall be taken from the most recently received list of Alternate Gatekeepers received in any RAS message, with one exception: if the endpoint is temporarily redirected to an Alternate Gatekeeper and the Alternate Gatekeeper returns a rejection message with a list of Alternate Gatekeepers (even if the list is empty), the endpoint shall interpret the rejection as a redirection.
-The endpoint may ignore the list of Alternate Gatekeepers provided in such a redirection and continue using the list of Alternate Gatekeepers received in the original rejection message.
+The endpoint may ignore the list of Alternate Gatekeepers received in such a redirection and continue using the list of Alternate Gatekeepers received in the original rejection message.